AKA Boob reduction

 Breast reduction surgery is a commonly performed procedure designed to reduce the size and weight of the breasts.
 It may also result in a change of the breast shape.

-Excessively large breasts can result in a number of health related problems including back, neck and shoulder discomfort and poor posture.
-It can also cause difficulty with sporting activities, clothing and can induce a feeling of self-consciousness, leading to unhappiness.
+There are a number of reasons why patients choose to have a breast reduction.
+Excessively large breasts can result in health-related problems including back, neck and shoulder discomfort and poor posture.
+It can also cause difficulty with sporting activities, getting clothing to fit properly as well as causing self-consciousness.

-You will be fully informed about the implications of having breast reduction surgery including the pattern of scarring and any possible short-term or long-term complications.
+You will be fully informed about the implications of having breast reduction surgery including the pattern of scarring and any possible short-term or long-term complications during your consultation.